MEfah/python-course-countries-informer/README.md

     ```shell
     docker compose build
     ```
-    This command should be run from the root directory where `Dockerfile` is located.
+    This command should be run from the root directory where `docker-compoose.yaml` is located.
     You also need to build the docker container again in case if you have updated `requirements.txt`.

 3. To start the application run: